 A very strong corporate culture based on the employees’ expertise and attitudes and their drive to solve customer problems is one of the reasons you should consider investing in Sectra.
-Explore five more good reasons.
+Explore six more good reasons.

 The trend in order bookings improved and the fiscal year ended with a healthy order book and positive trends with respect to net sales and operating profit.
 All financial goals were exceeded.
 Geographically, Sectra displayed sales growth in essentially all markets, with the largest increases reported in the Netherlands, Sweden and the US.
 Secure Communications grew rapidly and once again reported profitability.
 All shares in the associated company Commit; Oy were divested, which had a nonrecurring positive effect on net financial items.
 The Board of Directors proposed that SEK 171.5 million be transferred to the shareholders.

 Sales growth in a number of markets.
 The outcome in the UK was adversely impacted by currency effects in GBP following the Brexit vote.
 The future focus on new geographic markets, such as France, and new product areas, such as digital pathology and critical infrastructure, had a negative effect on the earnings trend, but offer major growth potential.
 All financial goals were exceeded, with positive trends with respect to net sales, operating profit and cash flow.
 Sectra establised a new subsidiary in Canada for direct sales.
 The company transferred SEK 170.7 million to the shareholders.